Children and amputation in Africa

 How you Come In

-Donating a child’s artificial leg is easy, simply send us a message through the form at the bottom of this page explaining who you are and what you would like to donate, and we’ll work with you to make sure that your kind donation starts improving the childhood of an amputee in Africa as soon as possible.
+Donating a child’s artificial leg is easy, simply send us a message through the form at the bottom of this page explaining who you are and what you would like to donate, and we’ll work with you to make sure that your kind donation helps a child in Africa to get back on their feet as soon as possible.